alanphys/pYadiv/readme.txt

 pYadiv Readme file

+Note: The pYadiv code has been incorporated in LinaQA and this repository is deprecated.

 1) Introduction
 This is "python" Yet Another Dicom Image Viewer (pYadiv).
 It is a lightweight DICOM image viewer that will allow you to view most Radiology and Oncology image formats.
 It is not a medical image viewer and is intended for quality assurance purposes only.
 Image data is presented as pixel value and not Hounsfield or other units.